Skip to Content

 During the two-year period ending on the date of the sale, you (and your spouse) didn't exclude a gain from the sale of another home.

 For example, members of the military may be able to suspend the five-year period for ownership and use in certain situations.
 And taxpayers who don't fully meet the ownership and use tests still may be able to exclude a smaller amount of gain.
-Additionally, if you rented out the house, the rules get more complicated.
+And if you rented out the house, the rules get more complicated.

-There are so many potential nuances to the tax implications of home sales that IRS Publication 523 Opens New Window,See note1 "Selling Your Home," is more than 20 pages long.
-That's why it's wise to get professional tax help or use tax preparation software when dealing with home sales.
+The number of potential nuances to the tax implications of home sales can be overwhelming, and you might still be confused even after paging through “Selling Your Home,” IRS Publication 523 Opens in a New Window.
+See note 1 That's why it's wise to get professional tax help or use tax preparation software.